Samanid Empire: Legacy

 "Where have all the great Sasanians gone?

 From the Bahrāmids to the Samanids what has come upon?"

 A Bukharan historian writing in 943 stated that Ismail Samani: was indeed worthy and right for padishahship.
 He was an intelligent, just, compassionate person, one possessing reason and prescience...he conducted affairs with justice and good ethics.
 Whoever tyrannized people he would punish...In affairs of state he was always impartial.

 The celebrated scholar Nizam al-Mulk, in his famous work Siyasatnama, stated that Ismail Samani: was extremely just, and his good qualities were many.
 He had pure faith in God (to Him be power and glory) and he was generous to the poor – to name only one of his notable virtues.

-Tajiks and Samanids

-Tajik nationalism has been the domain of the government elite.
-The Tajik regime has been rewriting history and in doing so, redefining its political system.
-And the "drive for 'authenticity" let to rewriting history to foreground the modern Tajiks connection of the 9th-century Samanids.
-And to portray them as Tajiks for, historical heritage competition with Uzbekistan.
-Tajik nationalist historians have sought to portray, the Samanid empire as the original "Tajik" state with Ismail Samani as its founder.
-It should be conceded that this claim is occasionally exaggerated and distorted.
-The Samanids would not have approved of their classification as Tajiks separate from the larger Persian-speaking community.
+In modern Tajikistan

+Statue of Ismail Samani in Dushanbe, Tajikistan.
+The plaque describes him as the Tajik amir of the Tajik state of the Samanids.

+In modern Tajikistan, the Samanids are portrayed as the first "Tajik" state, with Ismail Samani as its founder.
+This forms a part of "the construction and propagation of Tajik identity by [Tajikistan's president] Emomali Rahmon" and greatly relies on the interpretations of Soviet-era scholars such as Bobodzhan Gafurov.
+These efforts have been described as part of a "drive for authenticity" and as "rewriting history".
+In 1999, William O. Beeman wrote: "The Samanids make ideal symbols.
+They were Sunni Muslims, predating the establishment of Shi'ism as a state religion in Iran.
+They are primarily known for their cultural patronage rather than their religious beliefs, and their civilization spans the geographic region encompassing all of the territories Tajiks see as their cultural realm."
+Per Paul Bergne, "The fact that the Samanid capital Bukhara is now in Uzbekistan has, since the establishment of Tajikistan, rankled with many nationalist Tajik historians.
+For their part, Uzbek patriots react to this Tajik grievance with a mixture of irritation and suspicion."
+According to Muriel A. Atkin, the Samanids would not have approved of their classification as Tajiks separate from the larger Persian-speaking community.